werdnakof/Operating-System-Notes/virtualization/paging.md

 2 bits (2^2 = 4) needed minimum to select each page in a 4 page virtual address space

-The Physical memory consists of an array of fixed-sized slots, In this case 8 page frames, making for a 128-byte physical memory
+The Physical memory consists of an array of fixed-sized slots, consider 8 frames, making for a 128-byte physical memory

 | Space     | usage           | PFN          | PFN in binary |
 |-----------|-----------------|--------------|---------------|